LightForm-group/lightform_data_explorer/readme.md

 python -m pip install -r requirements.txt
 ```

-Note that activating the environemnet has a different syntax depnding on your operating system.
+Note that activating the environment has a different syntax depending on your operating system.

 ### Updating the data and uploading to github